lk-geimfari/mimesis/docs/schema.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Advanced key functions that enable conditional transformations and function composition.
-These functions provide powerful ways to combine multiple transformations or apply logic
+These provide powerful ways to combine multiple transformations or apply logic
 to your data generation.

 **maybe**

 Real-world data can be messy and may contain missing values.
-This is why generating data with **None** values may be useful
-to create more realistic synthetic data.
+Generating data with **None** values can help create more realistic synthetic data.

-Luckily, you can achieve this by using key function :func:`~mimesis.keys.maybe`
+You can achieve this by using the key function :func:`~mimesis.keys.maybe`.

-It's has nothing to do with `monads <https://wiki.haskell.org/All_About_Monads>`_,
+It has nothing to do with `monads <https://wiki.haskell.org/All_About_Monads>`_,
-it is just a closure which accepts two arguments: **value** and **probability**.
+it is just a closure that accepts two arguments: **value** and **probability**.

 Let's take a look at the example: